Table of Contents Show

-There are many ways to invest in your community, as well as many ways to do it.
+There are many ways to invest in your community and many ways to do it.
 You might invest your money in different ways.
-Consider investing your time by doing volunteer work and spending your energy working with other community members and local organizations.
+Consider investing your time by volunteering and spending your energy working with other community members and local organizations.
 Also, perhaps work with and even against the provincial government to get things done or stop them.

 Following; are suggestions to get you started thinking about the type of investments you might want to make in your community.

-Great Ways Get Involved in Your NYC CommunityGreat Ways Get Involved in Your NYC Community
+Great Ways to Get Involved in Your NYC CommunityGreat Ways to Get Involved in Your NYC Community

 Start With Your Local CommunityStart With Your Local Community

-One popular NYC program, Love Your Block, a unique partnership between NYC Service and Citizens Committee for New York City, provider NYC resident the opportunity s to beautify their neighborhoods while potentially receiving a $1000 grant to assist with transforming one city block.
+One popular NYC program, Love Your Block, a unique partnership between NYC Service and Citizens Committee for New York City, provides NYC residents the opportunity s to beautify their neighborhoods while potentially receiving a $1000 grant to assist with transforming one city block.

 Business Improvement DistrictsBusiness Improvement Districts

-Business Improvement Districts; also a great way to find out what is happening in your neighborhood and become involved in your local community.
+Business Improvement Districts; are also a great way to discover what is happening in your neighborhood and become involved in your local community.
 The NYC BID Association has a directory of local BIDS in NYC.
 Many BIDs host neighborhood events that are open to the public.
-Check in to locate your neighborhood BID and find out what’s going on in your part of the urban jungle.
+Check-in to locate your neighborhood BID and find out what’s happening in your part of the urban jungle.

 Economic DevelopmentEconomic Development

-If you are a highly skilled person with specialized knowledge and experience, you might consider becoming involved with The New York City Economic Development Corp.
-NYCEDC is an organization helping to build healthy neighborhoods and create jobs.
+Suppose you are a highly skilled person with specialized knowledge and experience.
+In that case, you might consider becoming involved with The New York City Economic Development Corp.
+NYCEDC, an organization helping build healthy neighborhoods and create jobs.

-The organization is comprised, of teams of; “skilled individuals with know-how and expertise across many fields including community/neighborhood development, workforce development, real estate, industry and sector analysis, design, urban planning, marketing, engineering, financial analysis, and more” who are committed to contributing to NYC’s growth.
-Throwing your professional weight behind your neighborhood is an excellent way to start investing in your community.
+The organization is comprised of teams of; “skilled individuals with know-how and expertise across many fields including community/neighborhood development, workforce development, real estate, industry and sector analysis, design, urban planning, marketing, engineering, financial analysis, and more” who are committed to contributing to NYC’s growth.
+Throwing your professional weight behind your neighborhood is an excellent way to invest in your community.

 Buy LocalBuy Local

 Buy local.
-No, it’s not a gimmicky slogan; rather, a choice to invest your spending dollars in your community as often as possible frequent local independent businesses get to know the owners, employees, and other representatives of the local business scene.
+No, it’s not a gimmicky slogan; instead, it’s a choice to invest your spending dollars in your community as often as possible.
+Frequent local independent businesses get to know the owners, employees, and other representatives of the local business scene.
 You will be helping to boost the local economy, which is also in your interest as a community member.
 Made in NYC has a database to help find locally made products in various sectors.

 Volunteering is an excellent way to invest in your community.
 With opportunities ranging from tutoring local high school students and mentoring start-ups to coaching a local basketball team and teaching residents financial literacy, you can choose to serve your community in significant ways.